 How To Contact Service Review Boards

-- Air Force: Air Force Discharge Review Board
+- Air Force: Air Force Board of Correction of Military Records

-- The Board for Correction of Naval Records
+- Navy and Marine Corps: The Board for Correction of Naval Records